Web Site of Robert John Morton

 As an observer on Earth in the year 2333 AD, the Betelgeuse supernova lies at a point on the surface T=−640 years within my past event-horizon.
 I suggest that the Earth in 1693 during the trial of the Salem Witches also lies on the surface T=−640 years.
 But it would seem that the part of the surface on which it lies is not within my past event-horizon.

-It would seem that the surface, T=−640 years, intersects my past event-horizon but extends beyond it into a realm that is fundamentally unobservable.
+It would seem that the surface, T=−640 years, intersects my past event-horizon but extends beyond it into a realm that is, for me, fundamentally unobservable.
 Neither light, nor any other natural vehicle of information, can intimate to me anything about it.
 So how can I possibly know about the trials of the Salem Witches?

 It seems that information can somehow arrive at me (an observer) from outside my past event-horizon and without travelling through space at the speed of light.
 Information that arrives this way is, however, fundamentally different and is highly susceptible to many forms of distortion.
 It is what we call history.
 But the validity and reliability of history is a different topic.
 Suffice it to say that history is sufficiently reliable to verify, with utmost certainty, that a realm outside of one's past event-horizon does really exist.